Wondering where to live in Paris? Discover the different characters of the Paris arrondissements with this handy guide.

 Unlike many cities, the arrondissements in Paris are laid out in a regular order.
 Starting with the Louvre (1e), the districts work outwards in a spiral.
-This means that the second district will be between the first and third, and the ninth will be between the eighth and the tenth and yet the second and ninth districts are next to each other as well.
-Arrondissements may be referred to by their name (e.g. Louvre, Popincourt, Gobelins) but are more commonly referred to by number, particularly in real estate advertisements.
+This means that the second district is between the first and third, and the ninth is between the eighth and the tenth (and yet the second and ninth districts are next to each other).
+Arrondissements may be referred to by their name (e.g., Louvre, Popincourt, Gobelins) but are more commonly referred to by number, particularly in real estate advertisements.
 The number will usually be followed by a small ‘e’, for example 8e, which is the French equivalent of writing ‘8th’.

 A further division is the ‘left bank’ (rive gauche) and ‘right bank’ (rive droite) of the Seine.
 This means the area south (left) and north (right) of the River Seine.
 Approximately half the city is on each side, so the neighborhoods vary enormously.
 That being said, traditionally the rive gauche is seen as more artistic, bohemian and student-friendly while the rive droite is more bourgeois and sophisticated.
 However, some areas within the rive droite remain working-class districts, popular among families and students.

 Where to live in Paris: Great for nightlife and culture